morauszkia/coding-notes/go/functions.md

 ## Defer execution

 We can use the `defer` keyword in front of a line, to defer the execution of the code until the function returns.
-This is especially usefull, if the function has multiple return statements, and we want to run a line of code regardless of which return statement will be executed.
+This is especially useful, if the function has multiple return statements, and we want to run a line of code regardless of which return statement will be executed.

 The deferred call's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.